-If you have bad credit, you could be eligible for logbook loans if in a strong position to manage repayments.
-We’ll take into account your income, existing finances and your employment status.
-We’ll also consider the value of your vehicle when determining whether you can afford the loan.
-This ensures that we give every borrower a chance, especially when they need it most.
+If you have bad credit, you could still be eligible for logbook loans if you’re in a strong position to manage repayments.
+Lenders will take into account your income, existing finances and your employment status.
+They’ll also consider the value of your vehicle when determining whether you can afford the loan.
+This ensures that every borrower a fair chance, especially when they need the money most.

-Due to the risks with logbook loans, you should always head caution when applying if you have a history of missing payments.
-While we do conduct checks, we can only make decisions based on what we can see.
+Due to the risks with logbook loans, you should always proceed with caution when applying if you have a history of missing payments.
+While our lenders do conduct checks, we can only make decisions based on what we can see.
 Only you’ll know whether you can truly manage repayments.
 You should avoid applying for a loan if you believe you may default.